 2. Blackbody Radiation:

-1. A dense body at a SINGLE temperature will emit---NOT counting any reflection---blackbody radiation with a blackbody spectrum.
+1. A sufficiently DENSE body at a SINGLE temperature will emit---NOT counting any reflection---blackbody radiation with a blackbody spectrum.

 The blackbody spectra for 3 temperatures are illustrated in Image 1.